grab/engineering-blog/_posts/2020-05-29-go-module-a-guide-for-monorepos-part-1.md

 As a result of the multiple versions and lock files, the vendor directory was not reproducible, and we couldn’t be sure what versions we had in there.

-### Temporary relief
+### Temporary Relief

-We eventually settled on using [Glide](https://github.com/Masterminds/glide), and standardized our vendoring process.
+We eventually settled on using [Glide](https://github.com/Masterminds/glide), and standardised our vendoring process.
 Glide gave us a reproducible, verifiable `vendor` folder for our dependencies, which worked up until we switched to Go modules.

-## Vendoring using Go modules
+## Vendoring Using Go Modules

 I first heard about Go modules from Russ Cox’s talk at [GopherCon Singapore](https://2018.gophercon.sg) in 2018, and soon after started working on adopting modules at Grab, which was to manage our existing `vendor` folder.

 This allowed us to align with the official Go toolchain and familiarise ourselves with Go modules while the feature matured.

-### Switching to go mod
+### Switching to Go Modules

 Go modules introduced a `go mod vendor` command for exporting all dependencies from `go.mod` into `vendor`.
 We didn’t plan to enable Go modules for builds at this point, so our builds continued to run exactly as before, indifferent to the fact that the vendor directory was created using `go mod`.